microfox-ai/microfox/packages/slack/docs/functions/messageChannel.md

 # messageChannel

-The `messageChannel` method sends a message to a specific channel.
+The `messageChannel` method sends a message to a channel.

 ## Usage